After the EDNANO-2 Workshop held in Budapest in October 2002, the participants answered a long list of

 It is the responsibility of the organizers to provide all technical conditions for both the oral and

-poster sessions (computer, videoprojector etc.).
+poster sessions (computer, videoprojector, poster stands etc.).

 7. Accomodation

 For sake of affordability, inexpensive accomodation is preferred.
-This can be even a student dormitory
+This can be even a student dormitory or a

-time-consuming public transportation from the accomodation to the conference venue.
+there is no time-consuming public transportation from the accomodation to the conference venue.

 8. Decision about the next event